 Public Health Preferences By Public Health Field

-Here we test whether or not there are differences inside Canada’s public health community.
-Survey respondents in the public health survey were invited to indicate the focus of their position or their program of study.
+Next we test H2, that there are differences within Canada’s public health workforce.
+Survey respondents in the public health survey were invited to indicate the focus of their position.
 Respondents could select from four options: Health promotion (e.g., smoking cessation, healthy eating, social determinants of health), Health protection (e.g., surveillance and outbreaks, water quality protection, food quality protection), Epidemiology (e.g. disease surveillance) and emergency preparedness and response.
-83% of participants were in the health promotion or health protection fields.

-First, we test whether or not there are differences in ideology and worldviews between health promoters and others, as in Figure 2.
-Here, it is evident that there are differences in worldviews, primarily concentrated on the items that were used to measure respondents’ commitments to hierarchism.
-That is to say, public health workers who work in the field of health protection tend to have a more conservative ideology, are more in favour of free markets and support a greater deference to authority than those who work in health promotion.
-While health protectors are more conservative, they are still less so than the general population.
-They only fall on the conservative side of the spectrum (average scores greater than 0.5) on two of the 11 items.
+The vast majority (83%) of our respondents were in the first two fields, health promotion or health protection.
+As emphasized in the introduction, we expect that those in the field of health promotion would have more left-wing positions because of health promotion’s tendency to define problems and solutions in terms of social reforms.
+First, we tested for differences in ideology and worldviews between those who selected health promotion as their field and all others.
+We used the same measures as to test H1.
+Results are in Figure 3.
+Here, it is again evident that there are differences in worldviews, with the largest differences being attitudes to stricter punishments, First Nations rights and a respect for authority.
+Public health workers who work in the field of health protection tend to have a more conservative ideology, are more in favour of free markets and support a greater deference to authority than those who work in health promotion.That said, while those in public health fields other than health promotion are more conservative than those in health promotion, they are hold generally left-wing views.
+Overall, however, they tend to be left-wing; they only fall on the conservative side of the spectrum (average scores greater than 0.5) on two of the 11 items.

-It is also noteworthy that the two items where health promoters and health protectors are in agreement are on the need to limit choices to protect people and in opposition to the belief that job creation should be left to the private sector.
+It is also perhaps noteworthy that the two items where the two groups of public health professionals agree are on the need to limit choices to protect people and in opposition to the belief that job creation should be left to the private sector.
 The former might be seen to be a fundamental premise of all public health initiatives (Wiley, Berman, and Blanke 2013; Jones and Bayer 2007).
-Jones and Bayer are more explicit defending motorcycle helmet laws: “The challenge for public health is to expand on this base of justified paternalism and to forthrightly argue in the legislative arena that adults and adolescents need to be protected from their poor judgments about motorcycle helmet use.
-In doing so, public health officials might well point to the fact that paternalistic protective legislation is part of the warp and woof of public health practice in America” (2007, 215).
-The latter finding is not surprising given the way public health is exclusively a public sector function(Tepe 2012).
-(2012)

-We extend this analysis to the question of the definition of public health problems facing Canada, as in Figure 2.
-Here we find a mix of consensus and division, as with the comparison of the public health workforce overall and the general population.
-On the one hand, a plurality of both health promoters and others in the public health workforce picked poverty as the most important public health problem after COVID19.
-However, after that, health promoters were much more concerned about racial inequalities, while other public health professionals were much more concerned about opioid abuse.
-In this way, there appears to be a disciplinary divide in the extent to which public health problems are socio-structural and which are more medical.

-FIGURE 5 HERE.
+The latter is consistent with European evidence that there exists a divide between high-skilled public and private sector professsionals where the former support more interventionist and redistributive economic policy than do the latter (Tepe 2012).

+Figure 3

-Policy Preferences and Trade-Offs Controlling For Demographics and Ideology
+Policy Preferences and Trade-Offs Controlling for Demographics and Ideology